starkinfra/sdk-python/README.md

 ### Cancel a PixKey

-Cancel a specific Pix Key using its id.
+Cancel a specific Pix key using its id.

 ```python
 import starkinfra